-The follow-up on the effectiveness of the internal control systems has also been carried out.
+The follow-up on the effectiveness of the internal control and risk management systems has also been carried out.

-In 2013, as part of its assignment relating to risks, the Audit Committee monitored risks and updated the risk mapping at an extraordinary meeting of the Audit Committee, during which the Internal Audit Officer presented the relevant information.
+In 2014, as part of its assignment relating to risks, the Audit Committee monitored risks and updated the risk mapping at an extraordinary meeting of the Audit Committee, during which the Internal Audit Officer presented the relevant information.

-Following the expiry of Jean-Bernard Guillebert's term of office as member of the Supervisory Board with effect from 16 May 2013 and as a result of his non-renewal, the Audit Committee currently comprises three members: Victor Despature, Committee Chairman, Paule Cellard and Valérie Pilcer.
+The Audit Committee currently comprises three members: Victor Despature, Committee Chairman, Paule Cellard and Valérie Pilcer.
 Paule Cellard and Valérie Pilcer are independent members in accordance with the aforementioned criteria.

 Victor Despature has accounting expertise.
-He has been a Chartered Accountant and an Auditor from 1983 to 2004.
+He was a Chartered Accountant and an Auditor from 1983 to 2000.
 Since then, he served as the General Manager of a major family-owned group from 2002 to 2006 and as the Chairman of the Legal Committee from 2002 to 2008.
-He is currently Chairman of the Supervisory Board since 2012 and member of the Remuneration Committee since 2002.
-He has also been managing a medium-sized company in the aeronautic sub-contracting sector since 2002.
+He is currently Chairman of the Supervisory Board of this family-owned group since 2012 and member of the Remuneration Committee since 2000.
+He has also been managing a medium-sized company in the aeronautic sub-contracting sector since 2000.

 Valérie Pilcer, a graduate of the Paris École des Mines, was entrusted with various operational management duties by Société Générale from 1987, in both the international financial market division and in the Group Risk Management Department.
 She joined the Oddo Group in 2008 as Chief Risk Officer and then independent consulting company Pilcer & Associés in 2011.
-In 2012, she joined the MACIF Group as Head of Risk Management and the OFI Group's Executive Committee as Director of Innovation, methods and processes.
+In 2012, she joined the MACIF Group as Head of Risk Management and the OFI Group's Executive Committee as Director of Innovation, Methods and Processes.
 Her expertise also extends to the financial field, with substantial experience in risk management.

 Paule Cellard, graduate of ESC Paris (Business School) and with a master's degree from the Paris Assas Law School, has held various operational roles in Corporate and Investment Banking, notably as Chief Executive Officer of Indosuez Private Banking Services from 2006 to 2009, then Global Head of Compliance at Crédit Agricole Corporate and Investment Bank until 2012.
-From November 2012, she has been a Director and member of the Audit Committee of Crédit Agricole Private Banking Luxembourg and has founded the consulting firm KLEFI CONSEIL.
+Since November 2012, she has been a Director and member of the Audit Committee of Crédit Agricole Private Banking Luxembourg and has founded the consulting firm KLEFI CONSEIL.
 She has expertise in the financial field and strong experience in risk management.